 In quantifying transition risks in the portfolio, we use S&P Trucost's Carbon Earnings at Risk (CEAR) analytics which analyses the potential earnings at risk associated with the portfolio's Scope 1 and 2 emissions.
-The tables here show the portfolio's EBITDA9 at risk and EBITDA margin reduction for the low, medium and high carbon price scenarios against the benchmark.
+The tables here show the portfolio's EBITDA10 at risk and EBITDA margin reduction for the low, medium and high carbon price scenarios against the benchmark.
 The details for each scenario are described below.
 Based on these three scenarios of future carbon pricing, the metrics are calculated using 2030 as the reference year.

 In assessing potential transition risks within a particular scenario, Trucost's methodology goes beyond relying solely on the future carbon price assumed to be embedded in current regulations and the costs of business.
-Trucost also considers the Carbon Price Risk Premium, which encompasses the added financial burden incurred due to potential future pricing or tax increases (e.g., global emissions trading schemes, and taxes on carbon or fossil fuels), thereby incorporating additional costs beyond those already accounted for.10
+Trucost also considers the Carbon Price Risk Premium, which encompasses the added financial burden incurred due to potential future pricing or tax increases (e.g., global emissions trading schemes, and taxes on carbon or fossil fuels).
+This Carbon Price Risk Premium, which varies by sector, geography, year and scenario, reflects the additional financial cost paid (per metric ton of emissions) from the price that is currently paid.11

-For Longview, the CEAR analysis indicates that, on average, a share of 1.17% of the EBITDA of companies in the portfolio is at risk under a high carbon price scenario, contrasting with the MSCI World's average constituent, which stands significantly higher at 6.06%.
+For Longview, the Carbon Earnings at Risk (CEAR) analysis indicates that, on average, 0.83% of the EBITDA of companies in the portfolio is exposed to financial risk under a high carbon price scenario, contrasting with the MSCI World's average constituent, which stands significantly higher at 5.17%.

-EBITDA at Risk (Weighted Average) Longview Benchmark (MSCI World) Unit of Measure
+Table 1: EBITDA at Risk (Weighted Average)

+Carbon Price Scenario Longview Portfolio Benchmark (MSCI World) Unit of Measure

-Low 0.33 1.50 %
+Low 0.55 3.32 %

-Medium 0.87 4.47 %
+Medium 0.77 4.73 %

-High 1.17 6.06 %
+High 0.83 5.17 %

-EBITDA Margin Reduction (Weighted Average) Longview Benchmark (MSCI World) Unit of Measure
+Table 2: EBITDA Margin Reduction (Weighted Average)

+Carbon Price Scenario Longview Portfolio Benchmark (MSCI World) Unit of Measure

-Low -0.04 -0.33 %
+Low -0.09 -0.76 %

-Medium -0.12 -0.94 %
+Medium -0.13 -1.06 %

-High -0.16 -1.29 %
+High -0.14 -1.15 %

-Source: S&P Trucost.
+Sources for Tables 1, 2: S&P Capital IQ Pro.
 All data calculated for combined Scope 1 and Scope 2 emissions unless otherwise stated.
-Portfolio used is the Longview Partners Global Equity Representative Account for an investment of \$100m.
-11 Benchmark is the MSCI World (USD).
-Data as at 31 December 2023.
+Portfolio used is the Longview Partners Global Equity Representative Account.
+The Longview Partners Global Equity Representative Account implements Longview's Global Equity strategy for a portfolio size of \$100m12.
+Benchmark is the MSCI World.
+Market data as at 31 December 2024.
 Emissions data based on latest available information.
 The emissions data is based on company-reported data where available and/or S&P Trucost-modelled data.
-The metrics above are calculated using 2030 as the reference year.
 Numbers presented throughout are rounded to the nearest whole number unless otherwise stated.